ramithperera/Koa-React-web-app/README.md

 1) Install dependencies on both backend and frontend folders by running the following command:
 $ npm install

+2) Setup your own mongoDB database and copy the connection string to the .env file in the backend folder.

-2) Run the following command to start the server in backend folder:
+3) Run the following command to start the server in backend folder:
 $ npm start

-3) Run the following command to start the server in frontend folder:
+4) Run the following command to start the server in frontend folder:
 $ npm start
 ```
 # Quick Start (Run frontend backend concurrently)